 Other human induced factors that potentially threaten spotted frog include a proposed mosquito abatement program throughout Utah due to the threat of West Nile Virus.
 There is currently a Memorandum of Understanding between statewide Mosquito Abatement Districts and the Division to regulate release of mosquitofish and the use of harmful pesticides.
-Habitat with known populations of spotted frog will be treated with BTI (an organic mosquito larvae pesticide that does not have a harmful effect on amphibians).
+Habitat with known populations of spotted frog will be treated with BTI (an organic mosquito larvae pesticide that does not have a harmful effect on amphibians) if mosquito abatement is deemed necessary.